kimhscom/kimhscom/README.md

-### Hi, I'm Hyunsu. 👋
+### Hello, My name is Hyunsu. 👋

-## I'm a new Web Developer!
+## I'm a former semiconductor equipment technician and now a web developer.

 - 🔭 I’m currently working on a portfolio and a side project.
-- 🌱 I’m currently learning React.js, Design.
+- 🌱 I’m currently learning TypeScript, NestJS, React and Jest.
 - 📝 I'm studying new technology steadily.
 - 🌈 My goal is to become a skilled full-stack developer.